-Heraklion's pride and joy, though, is its archaeological museum, which contains the world's most comprehensive collection of artefacts from the Minoan civilisation, which flourished on Crete around 1600 BC.
-Heraklion is close to the major archaeological site associated with the Minoans at Knossos.
+The archaeological museum is the resort city's pride and joy.
+It contains the world's most comprehensive collection of Minoan artefacts, dating back to around 1600 BC.
+Heraklion is also close to the major archaeological site associated with the Minoans at Knossos.

 Heraklion is a busy, overcrowded city that can be claustrophobic and noisy.
 Hotel standards do not always live up to expectations and visitors are often harassed by touts outside the restaurants and cafes, particularly in Fountain Square.